rahulkavale/rahulkavale.github.io/_posts/2014-11-16-srap-your-map-reduce.markdown

 	The data itself is mostly structured or semi structured.

-	Properties of Big Data ecosystem
-		Since the enormous size of data, commodity hardware makes more sense for storage/computation over it, and hence its always distributed and powered by not so high end harware.
+    Since the enormous size of data, commodity hardware makes more sense for storage/computation over it, and hence its always distributed and powered by not so high end hardware, as we know the distributed nature makes the programming complicated.
-The programming becomes complicated.

 *  Immutability and MapReduce model

 	The Map reduce model lacks to exploit the immutable nature of the data.
-A non trivial MapReduce(MR) job contains set of MR phases and in the name of fault tolerance, the intermediate results are persisted to disk causing lot of IO, causing a serious problem for the processing.
+A non trivial MapReduce(MR) job contains set of MR phases and in the name of fault tolerance, the intermediate results are persisted to disk causing lot of IO, causing a serious performance hit.

 *  Painpoints with MapReduce model